javatami/wcf/README.md

 - No security as I assume it would be integrated into a single sign on solution

 ## ToDo (unrelated to code):
-- Finish README
+- README
-- Finish Swagger doc
+- Swagger doc
+- Containerize